Royal-Navy/design-system/packages/design-tokens/README.md

 # Design Tokens

 An agnostic way to store variables such as typography, color, and spacing.

 ## Installation

-The Royal Navy Design Tokens are available as a NPM package.
+The Royal Navy Design Tokens are available as an [NPM package](https://www.npmjs.com/package/@royalnavy/design-tokens).

 ```
 // npm